 The Board believes that each Director should be aware of corporate governance issues, legal duties and obligations and best practices involved in serving on a public company board of directors.
-Akamai encourages Directors to enhance their awareness by joining other boards of directors, reading relevant publications, attending director education programs and pursuing other educational opportunities.
+The Company will conduct an orientation program with each new Director.
+The Company encourages Directors to enhance their awareness by joining other boards of directors, reading relevant publications, attending director education programs and pursuing other educational opportunities.
 With the prior approval of the General Counsel, the Company shall pay its portion of all reasonable expenses related to continuing director education.